JUDD-27/JUDD.github.io/README.md

   - [Patreon](https://www.patreon.com/loish)

      - This website is perfect to engage with digital creators.
-I added the extension to one of my favorite artists, She has been in the visual industry for over 20 years.
-She decided to create a Patreon at the beginning of the pandemic, where they teach art principles for visual development and character design.
+I added the extension to one of my favorite artist, She has been in the visual industry for over 20 years.
+She decided to create a Patreon at the beginning of the pandemic, where she teach art principles for visual development and character design.

   - [Discord](https://www.discord.com)